-Amazon’s SKUs and ASINs are crucial to understanding how Amazon thinks and works.
+Amazon’s ASINs and SKUs are crucial to understanding how Amazon thinks and works.
 Here’s our quick explainer.

-The Amazon Standard Identifier is a unique number which Amazon uses to identify all products on its marketplace.
-It is a critical component of its search function and means that, whether customers are searching by category or by the product name, they can return the exact product they are looking for.
+ASIN stands for Amazon Standard Identification Number.
+The Amazon Standard Identifier is a unique number that Amazon uses to identify all products on its marketplace.
+The ASIN is a critical component of Amazon’s search function and means that, whether customers are searching by category or by the product name, they can return the exact product they are looking for.